Your browser is out of date!

 Description

-• Projects in this scope area may include installing electric through wall or window heat pumps, supports and enclosures, supply lines, electrical outlets, and sealing and caulking of any masonry; electrical system upgrades; installing new windows; and removal of apartment radiators.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include installing electric through wall or window heat pumps, supports and enclosures, supply lines, electrical outlets, and sealing and caulking of any masonry; electrical system upgrades; installing new windows; and removal of apartment radiators.

 Baseline